Three steps to relieve your dog's skin discomfort

 There are four main factors affecting the immune system:

 - Essential nutrients

 Feeding species-appropriate food is the key.
 Kibble is generally unsuitable for the digestive tract of dogs.
 Most people know a homemade cooked or raw diet is the way to go.
-If you wish to learn about the principles of natural diet feeding sign up for an upcoming raw diet course.
+If you wish to learn about the principles of natural diet feeding see our free course here.